Appointments & Cancellations

 Please bring the following three completed forms to your appointment.
 If you are unable to fill them out ahead of time, plan to arrive 30 minutes early to allow time to complete them: Patient Paperwork, Office Policy, Financial Policy.

 We ask patients to notify our office at least 24 hours prior to cancel or reschedule an appointment.
 If we are not notified 24 hours in advance, there will be a $50 cancellation fee.

 If a patient arrives late by more than 10 minutes to the appointment, we may need to reschedule.

 To expedite prescription refills, we request that the pharmacy send refill requests electronically.
 Allow 24 hours for any prescription refills/questions to be answered Monday through Thursday.
 Requests received on Fridays will be answered the following Monday.

-We will send the lab order electronically as well as provide patients with a copy of the lab order when using Quest or LabCorp.
+We send the lab order electronically as well as provide patients with a copy of the lab order when using either Quest or LabCorp.